 Cold weather often leads to reduced physical activity as people prefer to stay indoors.
 This lack of exercise can have a negative impact on joint health.

 - A reduction in physical activity can lead to weakened muscles and reduced joint flexibility, contributing to increased joint pain.
+Maintaining muscle strength around joints is vital for stability and pain reduction [6].

 Common Symptoms of Winter Joint Pain